Q: Who is eligible to receive tickets?

 Q: What is Operation Hero Miles?
 Is it different from the Hero miles program?

 A: Operation Hero Miles was started by Congressman C.A.
-“Dutch” Ruppersberger (DMD) in late 2003 to provide free airline tickets to service men and women returning to the U. S. from Iraq or Afghanistan on R & R (rest and recuperation) leave.
+“Dutch” Ruppersberger (DMD) in late 2003 to provide free airline tickets to service members returning to the U. S. from Iraq or Afghanistan on R & R (rest and recuperation) leave.
 Initially, Fisher House Foundation partnered with Congressman Ruppersberger so a portion of the tickets donated by airline frequent flyers could be used for hospitalized service members and their families.
 In early 2004, Congress and the military authorized all R&R travel at government expense, so there was no longer a need for the donation of frequent flyer miles for R&R. travel.
-The original Hero Miles program evolved into a program to support wounded, injured, and ill service members and their families.
+The original Hero Miles program evolved into a program to support wounded, injured, and ill Service members and their families.

 Q: How did Fisher House become involved in the Hero Miles program?

 A: Fisher House is the nonprofit Fisher House Foundation; an IRS approved 501(c) (3) public charity.
-Fisher House Foundation builds and donates to the Army, Navy, Air Force and Department of Veterans Affairs, fully furnished homes on the grounds of major medical centers for the families of patients receiving care at the medical centers where the homes are located.
-The idea to assist the families of wounded, injured and ill service members came from the spouses of two senior Defense Department officials: Mrs. Pride Winkenwerder, spouse of Assistant Secretary of Defense (Health Affairs) Dr. William Winkenwerder, and Mrs. Mary Jo Myers, wife of then Chairman, Joint Chiefs of Staff General Richard B. Myers.
-Together, they approached Fisher House Foundation, asking if the private foundation could establish partnerships with the major airlines to assist the families of wounded, injured and ill service members.
+Fisher House Foundation builds and donates houses to the Army, Navy, Air Force and Department of Veterans Affairs, fully furnished homes on the grounds of major medical centers for the families of patients receiving care at the medical centers where the homes are located.
+The idea to assist the families of wounded, injured and ill Service members came from the spouses of two senior Defense Department officials: Mrs. Pride Winkenwerder, spouse of Assistant Secretary of Defense (Health Affairs) Dr. William Winkenwerder, and Mrs. Mary Jo Myers, wife of then Chairman, Joint Chiefs of Staff General Richard B. Myers.
+Together, they approached Fisher House Foundation, asking if the private foundation could establish partnerships with the major airlines to assist the families of wounded, injured and ill Service members.

 Q: Who can I contact if I have a question not covered above?